 Specifications of the Reynaers SL 38 Windows.

-All features a highly insulated three-chamber system.
+All feature a highly insulated three-chamber system.
 You can choose from an outward opening casement with the classic variant as well as tilt and turn or turn and tilt options with Ferro and Cubic.

 Weather performance as you would expect from a modern aluminium window is on a par with other good systems.
-The windows will achieve air tightness of Class 4 (600Pa) and water tightness Class 9A (600Pa).
+The windows will achieve airtightness of Class 4 (600Pa) and water tightness Class 9A (600Pa).